 Code of Ethics

-We recognize that the foundation of spiritual life rests upon our mindful and caring relationship to the life around us.
-We acknowledge that without the support of monastic vows and Asian customs, we have a need for clear Western guidelines.
-In keeping with this understanding, and for the long-term benefit of ourselves and the community at large, we, as Teachers, Program Leaders and facilitators agree to uphold the five lay training precepts.
-Furthermore, we have specifically expanded the scope of these five precepts to make them explicitly appropriate to our role as leaders of the Dharma in our specific cultural setting.
-The Portland Insight teachers, leaders and facilitators have thus agreed to the following guidelines: (Adapted from Spirit Rock and IMS)
+In keeping with this understanding, and for the long-term benefit of ourselves and the community at large, we, as teachers, program leaders and facilitators, agree to uphold the five lay training precepts listed below.
+Portland Insight Meditation Center (PIMC) has expanded the scope of these five precepts to make them explicitly appropriate to our role as leaders of the Dharma in our specific cultural setting.

 First Precept: We undertake the training to refrain from harming living beings.

-In community life we agree to not cause harm by using our authority, power or position for personal gain or to meet unwholesome emotional needs.
+In undertaking this precept, we acknowledge the interconnection of all beings and our respect for all life.
+We commit ourselves to fulfilling this precept in the spirit of reverence for life.
+In community life, we agree to not cause harm by using our authority, power or position for personal gain or to meet unwholesome emotional needs.
 We agree to be mindful of our rank and power and to behave in ways that do not undermine people’s confidence in the Dharma.
 We will honor the dignity of students by respecting students’ values, culture, conscience, and spirituality.

 * See footnote below for teachers that are also therapists.